This post may contain affiliate links. Please read my disclosure policy.

 How to make an easy fresh Plum Pie

 1. First, prepare a double crust pastry and refrigerate until needed.

-Roll one pastry disk into a 12-inch circle on a well floured clean work surface.
+Roll one pastry disk into a 12-inch circle on a lightly floured surface.
 Gently ease the dough into a 9-inch deep dish pie plate leaving a 1-inch overhang.
 Refrigerate until needed.

-Roll out the remaining dough on a lightly floured large piece of parchment paper to a 10 by 14-inch rectangle.
+Roll out the top crust on a lightly floured large piece of parchment paper to a 10 by 14-inch rectangle.